Oscar awarded for 1942 film fetches $79,200 at auction

 Wright, who died in 1985 at the age 92, won his Oscar before the agreement was enforced.
 He was nominated for 12 Academy Awards during his career and won twice.
 He also took home an Oscar for best art direction, black and white, for the 1942 film "This Above All."

-Thompson could not reveal the name of the buyer, who preferred to remain anonymous, but said if she could, the name would be easily recognizable.
+Thompson could not reveal the name of the buyer, who preferred to remain anonymous, but said if she could, the name would be easily recognisable.

 "I can tell you that the Oscar is going back to California," she added.